AI-XRGlass650/anonymous-imc-26-xr-ai-glass/README.md

 3. The notebook will save generated figures in the folder's `Plots/` directory (or an adjacent `Plots/` folder).
 See each folder README for exact output filenames and figure numbers.

-If you prefer scripted generation, many folders include small helper scripts or utilities; run those from the folder where they reside.

 ---